luncheon/svg-pan-zoom-container/README.md

 # svg-pan-zoom-container

 A vanilla-js module for adding zoom-on-wheel and pan-on-drag behavior to inline SVG elements.
-Very easy to use and lightweight (1.3kB minified + gzipped).
+Very easy to use and lightweight (1.3kB minified gzipped) with no dependencies.

 [Demo](https://luncheon.github.io/svg-pan-zoom-container/)